liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

     JAVA_PROPERTIES="-Dfile.encoding=UTF-8 ${JAVA_PROPERTIES} ${CLUSTER_PROPERTIES}"
     ```

-5. You must also ensure that the Node Manager sets @product@'s memory
+5. You must also ensure that the Node Manager sets @sharepoint@'s memory
     requirements when starting the Managed Server.
 In the Admin Server's console
-    UI, navigate to the Managed Server you want to deploy @product@ to and
+    UI, navigate to the Managed Server you want to deploy @sharepoint@ to and
     select the *Server Start* tab.
 Enter the following parameters into the
     *Arguments* field: